A variational restriction theorem: Introduction

-when $\varrho\in(2,\infty)$, $f\in\textup{L}^{4/3}(\mathbb{R}^3)$, and $\chi$ is either a Schwartz function or the indicator function of the unit ball.
-This result inspired several subsequent papers, such as \cite{Kov19:var} and \cite{Ra19}, which we are about to discuss.
-In light of the more recent research, we now take the opportunity to both generalize \eqref{eq:varrest} and complete our short survey of maximal and variational Fourier restriction theories, with papers that appeared in the meantime.
+Subsequent papers \cite{Kov19:var} and \cite{Ra19}, which appeared after the first version of the present paper, generalize the averaging procedure even further, by convolving $\widehat{f}$ with certain averaging measures $\mu$.
+In light of this more recent research, we now take the opportunity to both generalize \eqref{eq:varrest} and complete our short survey of maximal and variational Fourier restriction theories with papers that appeared in the meantime.

-Instead of the averaging function $\chi$ one can, more generally, consider an averaging measure $\mu$.
 In what follows, $\mu$ will be a finite complex measure defined on the Borel sets in $\mathbb{R}^3$; its dilates $\mu_{\varepsilon}$ are now defined as

 for every Borel set $E\subseteq\mathbb{R}^3$ and $\varepsilon>0$.
 For reasons of elegance, one can additionally assume that $\mu$ is {\it normalized} by $\mu(\mathbb{R}^3)=1$ and that it is {\it even}, i.e., centrally symmetric with respect to the origin, which means that